sifteo/thundercracker/docs/doxygen/src/scripting.md

 ### Filesystem():rawErase( _address_ )

-Erase one 4 kB sector of the raw Flash device, starting at the specified sector-aligned address.
+Erase one 64 kB block of the raw Flash device, starting at the specified block-aligned address.

 ### Filesystem():invalidateCache()